White-Hare/astro-internalization-with-dynamic-routing/README.md

 ### Call Set Language Endpoint

-To change the language we have to send a request to _/api/set-language_
+To change the language, send a request to */api/set-language*.

 src/components/vue/buttons/LanguageSwapButton.vue